Christmas: Good news for all people

 The phrase "Merry Christmas" is a common greeting used during the days preceding December 25.
 The phrase's origin can be traced back to medieval England when the word merry meant "pleasant, agreeable, or enjoyable."

-In the Middle Ages, the Christmas season was a time of feasting and celebration during which the greeting "Merry Christmas" was used to wish others a happy and joyous holiday.
-The word "merry" was also used in other contexts such as in "merry-making," which meant to celebrate or have a good time.
+In the Middle Ages, the Christmas season was a time of feasting and celebration.
+The greeting "Merry Christmas" was used to wish others a happy and joyous holiday.
+The word "merry" was also used in other contexts, such as in "merry-making," which meant to celebrate or have a good time.

-Usage of the phrase "Merry Christmas" gained popularity during the Victorian era in England, when the holiday became associated with family gatherings, gift-giving, and a festive atmosphere.
-The phrase was also popularized in Charles Dickens' famous novel A Christmas Carol published in 1843.
+Usage of the phrase "Merry Christmas" gained popularity during the Victorian era in England.
+At that time, the holiday became associated with family gatherings, gift-giving, and a festive atmosphere.
+The phrase was also popularized by Charles Dickens' 1843 famous novel A Christmas Carol.

-Today, "Merry Christmas" is used as a common greeting in many countries as is evident by the 99 different language versions of it given above.
+Today, "Merry Christmas" is used as a common greeting in many countries, as is evident by the 99 different language renditions given above.

 What Does God Want for Christmas?